greenthegarden/Architecture-and-Services-References/docs/05__agile-and-lean.md

 <!-- # Training 04 - Agile & Lean -->
 # Software development lifecycle (SDLC) methods

+A software development lifecycle is a big-picture view of software development, from the very first stages of conception all the way through to the maintenance of the live system.
+Many different SDLCs have been created to optimise the entire process, with Agile processes being the most modern.

+This page gives an overview of some of the more common SDLCs, to demonstrate how things have evolved over the decades of software development practices.

 ## Waterfall development model

-Introduced in 1970, and the primary SDLC used until the 1990s, the waterfall approach to software development uses distinct phases sequentially, commonly:
+Introduced in 1970, and the primary SDLC used until the 1990s, the waterfall approach to software development uses distinct phases sequentially, usually:

 1. Requirements specification
 1. System design